core-wg/oscore/draft-ietf-core-object-security.md

 The KDF MUST be one of the HKDF {{RFC5869}} algorithms defined in COSE.
 The KDF HKDF SHA-256 is mandatory to implement.
 The security context parameters Sender Key/IV, Recipient Key/IV SHALL be derived using HKDF, and consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):

 ~~~~~~~~~~~
-  output parameter = HKDF(master_secret, salt, info, output_length),
+  output parameter = HKDF(salt, IKM, info, L),
 ~~~~~~~~~~~

 where:

-* master_secret is defined above
-* salt is a string of zeros of the length of the hash function output in octets
+* salt is the Master Salt as defined above
+* IKM is the Master Secret is defined above
 * info is a serialized CBOR array consisting of:

 ~~~~~~~~~~~
    info = [
-       cid : bstr,
        id : bstr,
        alg : int,
-       out_type : tstr,
+       type : tstr,
-       out_len : uint
+       L : bstr
    ]

    - id is the Sender ID or Recipient ID

-   - out_type is "Key" or "IV"
+   - type is "Key" or "IV"

-   - out_len is the key/IV size of the AEAD algorithm
 ~~~~~~~~~~~

-* output_length is the size of the AEAD key/IV in bytes encoded as an 8-bit unsigned integer
+* L is the key/IV size of the AEAD algorithm in octets without leading zeroes.

-For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}) is used, output\_length for the keys is 128 bits and output\_length for the IVs is 56 bits.
+For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}) is used, L is 16 bytes for keys and 7 bytes for IVs.

 ### Context Identifier ### {#cid-est}